jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 [`apply`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply)
 can refer `this` to any object.
 > * In a "bound" function `this` is the value of the first the argument of [`bind`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind).
-> * In an event, `this` refers to the element that received the event.
+> * In a callback or event handler; consult the docs.
 > * In an arrow function `this` gets it's value from the enclosing scope.

 If that looks like a lot of rules, I agree.